Getting married or forming a domestic partnership

 You have 30 days after the marriage date or the date you formed your domestic partnership to enroll your new spouse or domestic partner in City-sponsored medical, dental and vision coverage.
 Coverage begins on the date of the marriage or the date the domestic partnership was formed.
 If you miss this deadline, you can enroll your new spouse or domestic partner at the next open enrollment period in the fall.
 To enroll your new spouse or domestic partner, you must complete and submit:

-- A Benefits Change Form and
+- A SHA Benefits Enrollment Form and

 - A Affidavit of Marriage/Domestic Partnership Form